NVIDIA/hpc-container-maker/docs/building_blocks.md

 The `charm` building block downloads and install the [Charm++](http://charm.cs.illinois.edu/research/charm) component.

-As a side effect, this building block modifies `LD_LIBRARY_PATH` and `PATH` to include the Charm++ build.
+As a side effect, this building block modifies `PATH` to include the Charm++ build.
 It also sets the `CHARMBASE` environment variable to the top level install directory.

 __Parameters__

 - __check__: Boolean flag to specify whether the test cases should be run.
 The default is False.

+- __ldconfig__: Boolean flag to specify whether the Charm++ library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the Charm++ library directory.
+The default value is False.

 - __options__: List of additional options to use when building Charm++.
 The default values are `--build-shared`, and `--with-production`.